ADVERTISING

 - Cool down: Wear light clothing, take cool showers or foot baths.

-- Protect medications: Do not store in the car or in warm places.
+- Protect medications: Do not store them in the car or in warm places.

-The information portal is intended not only to raise awareness of the dangers of extreme heat, but also concrete assistance for everyday life .
+The information portal is intended not only to raise awareness of the dangers of extreme heat, but also concrete help for everyday life .

 (RED/PSB)